dmonagha/samples/README.md

 Some various code samples I've put together in response to professional requests

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/dmonagha/samples/tags).

 ## Authors

 * **Derek Monaghan** - *Initial work* - [dmonagha](https://github.com/dmonagha)